wp-plugins/mfbtooltip/readme.txt

 See example usage on http://daily.madeforbrowser.com (See main navigation) mfbTooltip is based on this tutorial: http://pixelbar.be/blog/css-profi-tip-tooltip-attributen/

+Please note, that no HTML is allowed and that it's content should only be short.
+A couple of words.
+Because there is no linebreak included!

 == Installation ==
 Upload zip or search in repository.
 Install and activate.